jsabic/StatusBar.Xamarin/README.md

 ### StatusBar color iOS

-On iOS 13.0 and greater StatusBar color is set to color of NavigationBar color if there is a navigation page present.
+In iOS 13.0 and greater StatusBar color is set to color of NavigationBar color if there is a navigation page present.
 If not StatusBar color is set to system light or dark depending on current theme.
-To get the same functionality as in android we need to create a new iOS frame and put it in StatusBar location, then we can change its background color, hece we can have different color for StatusBar and NavigationBar.
-Also we can have StatusBar color if there is no Navigation page present.
+To get the same functionality as in Android we need to create a new iOS frame and put it in StatusBar location, then we can change its background color, hence we can have different color for StatusBar and NavigationBar.
+Also, we can have StatusBar color if there is no Navigation page present.
-On lesser iOS versions statusBar is set by simply setting background color of statusBar UIView.
+On lesser iOS versions StatusBar is set by simply setting background color of StatusBar UIView.
-Just like in Android we need to created StatusBarService that will be regestered to IStatusBarService in iOS dependency injection.
+Just like in Android we need to create StatusBarService that will be registered to IStatusBarService in iOS dependency injection.

 ```csharp
 public class StatusBarService : IStatusBarService